 Stroll Along Marine Drive

-Walking down this 3-kilometer long promenade will give you extensive views of Back Bay (and plenty of stray dogs) on one side and a string of UNESCO-recognized Art Deco apartment buildings on the other.
+Walking down this 3-kilometer-long promenade will give you extensive views of Back Bay (and plenty of stray dogs) on one side and a string of UNESCO-recognized Art Deco apartment buildings on the other.

 There are always plenty of people ambling down the wide sidewalk, but if you’re lucky enough to be there on a Sunday morning, you’ll be in for dancing, games, and merry-making of all sorts.

-Explore a Spice Market
+Explore a Mumbai Spice Market

 Mumbai boasts many spice markets, so you have a multitude of options, but we chose to visit Lalbaug.
 Here, you can watch as people buy their spices at one shop …